Skip to main content

 One Ocean Youth Panel

-The One Ocean Youth Panel is a group of young people aged 18-28 who are challenging today's decision makers and mobilizing global collaboration and action on key ocean issues.
-Members of the One Ocean Youth Panel come from all continents of the world and represent a diverse group with different backgrounds and areas of expertise.
-It includes scientists, activists, students and young leaders from coastal areas, all of whom share a deep affinity and responsibility for the ocean as crucial to our common future.
+The One Ocean Youth Panel is a group of young people aged 18-30 who challenge today's decision-makers and mobilize for global cooperation and action on important issues concerning the ocean.
+The members of the One Ocean Youth Panel come from all continents and represent a diverse group with different backgrounds and areas of expertise.
+They include researchers, activists, students, and young leaders from coastal areas, all of whom share a deep sense of belonging and a strong responsibility for the ocean as crucial to our common future.

 What is the One Ocean Youth Panel?